...

 I invest with a suggested mix and am very happy with it 🙂 .

-3. I have unfortunately played with the suggested diversification so I no longer know what percentage was suggested.
-Must then probably redo everything...
+3. Unfortunately I played with the suggested diversification so that I no longer know what percentage was suggested.
+I'll probably have to redo everything...
 Thanks for the great website...

-BUT a disadvantage is really that you can not directly influence the type of ETFs you get.
+BUT one disadvantage is really that you can't directly influence the type of ETFs you get, for example.
 TW says: "This is also not necessary" in a tooltip.

-For me it makes a difference to have the choice between e.g. at least 2 of the well-known ETF providers for global/emerging countries/Europe/CH and possibly a dividend product because you can....
-But at least it goes in a good direction.
+For me, it makes a difference to have the choice between, for example, at least 2 of the well-known ETF providers for global/emerging markets/Europe/CH and possibly a dividend product because you can....
+But at least it's going in a good direction.

 By the way, in general I do not understand why it is so difficult to take an example from DE/F how to really bring about their own selection and savings plan-capable ETF solutions.
 Sure in CH the fees will still be higher but not in the total as today of up to 5% seen over all including entry and exit.